TheRenegadeCoder/sample-programs/docs/projects/sleep-sort/index.md

 ## Description

-Sleep sort is a sorting algorithm that for each input numeric variable it starts a thread that automatically goes to sleep for given number of time units, eg. seconds.
+Sleep sort is a sorting algorithm that for each input numeric variable it starts a thread (or thread like process) that automatically goes to sleep for given number of time units, eg. seconds.
 When a thread complets, it returns the number.
 When all threads complete, a sorted array of numbers is returned.

 ### Performance